dgparent/Second-Brain-Foundation/docs/03-architecture/tech-stack-update.md

 **Prefect Weaknesses:**
 - Python-only (not a con for our stack)
-- Fewer pre-built integrations (n8n plugin solves this)
+- Fewer pre-built integrations (n8n module solves this)

 **Conclusion:** Use **Prefect for core reliability**, offer **n8n for user flexibility**.